 When additional funds are needed to cover damages resulting from a car accident after settlement, the claims are known as supplemental claims.

-Supplemental claims are very common and claim departments of car insurance companies routinely pay them without protest.
+Supplemental car insurance claims are very common and claim departments of car insurance companies routinely pay them without protest.

 Many injuries can be traced back to car accidents even after a lot of time has lapsed after the event that caused the injury.